SympathyTea/Teawie-Archive/README.md

 <br> For those that wish to include Teawie in images (e.g sticking him in the background of photos), please refrain from using copyrighted images.</br>
 <br>Images modified to include Teawie, that are originally under CC0 are acceptable to be submitted to this repository.</br>

 <br>This repository and all images inside it, are under the <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons BY-SA 4.0 License</a>.
-To give proper credit, please link back to this repository or give the github name of this user.
+To give proper credit, please link back to this repository or give the github name of this user along with a link to the license.
 Please see the link for creative commons or the license in the repo itself for more information :)</br>